AutodeskGames/stingray-docs/source/stingray_help/creating_gameplay/scripting_with_lua/why_lua.md

 Using C++ is already possible with Stingray, since the core engine is written in C++.
 However, we believe that many designers need a more lightweight, friendlier option for scripting gameplay: one that doesn't require frequent recompiling of code, and that doesn't require extensive formal training in programming.

 C# and Java may be faster than the "dynamic" languages, and they do offer better refactoring tools, but they also come with heavy runtime environments.
-It is also debatable whether or not they are different %i enough from C++ to have a big impact on the productivity of gameplay programmers.
+It is also debatable whether or not they are different enough from C++ to have a big impact on the productivity of gameplay programmers.

 Unlike C#, which offers limited support for *Edit and Continue* on Windows, using a dynamic scripting language offers the great advantage of hot-reloading scripts during gameplay on any target platform, decreasing iteration times for designers.
 But which of the many languages is most appropriate?